-Summary : Embark on an in-depth exploration of the San Juan Islands, British Columbia, and Alaska on a brand new vessel.
-Linger in the temperate rain forests and wildlife-rich channels of British Columbia, and enjoy ample time to explore the breathtaking fjords and towering glaciers of Southeast Alaska.
+Summary : Linger in the temperate rain forests and wildlife-rich channels of British Columbia, and enjoy ample time to explore the breathtaking fjords and towering glaciers of Southeast Alaska.
 Plus, discover the cultural facets of this coast during captivating performances and interactions with the Kwakwaka’wakw people of Alert Bay.
-This expedition will enable you to explore the wild and sublimely tranquil San Juan Islands, observe a moving First Nations performance at the U’Mista Cultural Center, and—via special permit—spend a full day exploring Glacier Bay National Park.
+This Alaska itinerary will enable you to explore the wild and sublimely tranquil San Juan and Gulf Islands; observe a moving First Nations performance at the U’Mista Cultural Center; and by special permit, spend a full day exploring Glacier Bay National Park.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

 - Free One-way Airfare Sitka/Seattle

 Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!